 An initial example of Apple's work on autonomous vehicles, a patent application surfaced in December 2016 detailing a method of "Collision Avoidance of Arbitrary Polygonal Obstacles."

 Able to work in two-dimensional and three-dimensional space, the patent application outlines systems and methods to traverse an environment, without prior knowledge of obstacles.
-This also takes into account convex and concave objects, moving and stationary obstacles and other things that can affect movement through an area.
+This also takes into account convex and concave objects, moving and stationary obstacles, and other things that can affect movement through an area.

 For vehicle systems, this would effectively allow a car to traverse a landscape, including moving obstacles and other barriers to movement.

 In July 2018, Apple proposed the self-driving system could modify its behavior depending on the stress level of the car's occupants, using internal sensors to measure a variety of data points.
-If stress is detected, the system could switch to a slower speed, or could take corners at a slower rate.
+If stress is detected, the system could switch to a slower speed or could take corners at a slower rate.

-A "confidence" system could help reduce the required resources to process the mountain of data from onboard sensors, cutting down what needs to be processed if it believes there isn't need to do so beyond a minimum level.
+A "confidence" system could help reduce the required resources to process the mountain of data from onboard sensors, cutting down what needs to be processed if it believes there isn't a need to do so beyond a minimum level.
 Aside from saving resources, this may help speed up decision-making processes.